 3. Raid your mother’s or grandmother’s closet.

 I love the idea of conveying a little bit of your personal history through clothing.
-What better way to do it than borrowing some vintage clothes from your mom or grandmother?
+What better way to do it than borrowing some vintage clothes or accessories from your mom or grandmother?
 You’ll find unique pieces you probably can’t buy any more, and they have the added character of being in your family.

 If you have access to your mother’s, grandmother’s, or fabulous aunt’s closet, I definitely recommend borrowing something if you can.